 Day 19: Return to Arba Minch in time to catch the afternoon flight to Addis Ababa and the Hilton Hotel.
 Enjoy a free afternoon to rest prior to the late evening transfer to the airport for flights back to the USA.
 Dinner is on our own.
 (B/L)

 Day 20: Arrive to the USA.

-Omo Valley Extension Cost: $4,495.00 (per person, double occupancy) with a minimum of four paid participants includes two Ethiopian domestic flights; all hotels; most meals as noted; entry fees; and ground transportation within Ethiopia.
+Omo Valley Extension Cost: CALL (per person, double occupancy) with a minimum of four paid participants includes two Ethiopian domestic flights; all hotels; most meals as noted; entry fees; and ground transportation within Ethiopia.

 Fuel Surcharges: Far Horizons must pass on price increases when fuel charges are levied.

 Donation Checks: As a tour company that benefits from the cultural and natural riches of our destinations, we have a policy of donating to the scientific and cultural projects and museums we visit.
 This has created a bond between Far Horizons and the academic and local communities that has helped us establish an extensive list of lecturers and contacts in each of our destinations.
 We ask that each participant write a check to the noteworthy project we designate.
 The donation amount is $150.00 per person and is made by check directly to the donation project.
 We will be designating a donation project for this trip shortly.
 Note that the donation is required as part of your registration for the trip and that it is non-refundable.